tatumio/tatum-php/docs/Api/VeChainApi.md

 <h4>5 credits per API call.</h4>

- <p>Generate private key of address from mnemonic for given derivation path index.
-Private key is generated for the specific index - each mnemonic can generate up to 2^32 private keys starting from index 0 until 2^31 - 1.</p>
+ Generate private key of address from mnemonic for given derivation path index.
+Private key is generated for the specific index - each mnemonic can generate up to 2^32 private keys starting from index 0 until 2^31 - 1.

 ### Example